liuliu/s4nnc/README.md

 ### DataFrame

 `DataFrame` provides an easy way to construct data feeder into your computation.
-The data feeder is memory and computation efficient, meaning for each column you try to pull,only that column will be materialized.
+The data feeder is memory and computation efficient, meaning for each column you try to pull, only that column will be materialized.
 Hence, if you loop through a list of file names and declare a column to be the loaded images, only one image loaded at a time when you loop through the `DataFrame`.

 ```swift
 let df = DataFrame(from: [filename1, filename2, filename3])